 CHW-COVID-19 Health Equity Project ECHO

-Projected to start in the summer of 2021, the CHW-COVID ECHO program is aimed at training CHWs in South Texas about COVID-19 prevention and preparation measures.
+Projected to start in the spring of 2021, the CHW-COVID-19 ECHO program is aimed at training CHWs in South Texas about COVID-19 prevention and preparation measures.
 Thus far, three English and one Spanish language CHW-COVID-19 Program ECHO programs have been completed, with a second Spanish cohort starting in the spring of 2023.

-In each of our programs, CHWs are able to claim FREE Texas DSHS Continuing Education Credits for each of the sessions attended.
+In our CHW OUD programs (English and Spanish), CHWs are able to claim FREE Texas DSHS Continuing Education Credits for each of the sessions attended.

 For more information on ST-AHEC’s Project ECHO for CHWs, please contact Joe Zapata.
 Check out Project ECHO to learn more.
 To learn more about other Project ECHOs at UT Health check out the UT Health Project ECHO Homepage.